Wigner's friend: An extension of the Wigner's friend experiment

 Assumptions (Q) and (S) are used by the agents when reasoning about measurement outcomes of other agents, and assumption (C) comes in when an agent combines other agent's statements with their own.
 The result is contradictory, and therefore, assumptions (Q), (C) and (S) cannot all be valid, hence the no-go theorem.

 Reflection

 The meaning and implications of the Frauchiger–Renner thought experiment are highly debated.
 A number of assumptions taken in the argument are very foundational in content and therefore cannot be given up easily.
-However, the questions remains whether there are "hidden" assumptions that do not explicitly appear in the argument.
+However, the question remains whether there are "hidden" assumptions that do not explicitly appear in the argument.
 The authors themselves conclude that "quantum theory cannot be extrapolated to complex systems, at least not in a straightforward manner".
 On the other hand, one presentation of the experiment as a quantum circuit models the agents as single qubits and their reasoning as simple conditional operations.

-QBism and relational quantum mechanics have been argued to avoid the contradiction suggested by the extended Wigner's-friend scenario of Frauchiger and Renner.
+QBism, relational quantum mechanics and the De Broglie–Bohm theory have been argued to avoid the contradiction suggested by the extended Wigner's-friend scenario of Frauchiger and Renner.